-Most property owners with a flair for independence, or at least convenience, have considered buying a generator as backup to their primary power, the electric utility provider.
+Most property owners with a flair for independence, or at least convenience, have considered buying a home generator as backup to their primary power, the electric utility provider.
 In general, our local electric providers in the Austin area are reliable; however, the unforeseen does happen, and with it can come power interruptions.
-There are many options for generators, each with its own profile.
-The process of selecting an electric generator can be broken down into a simple math problem with two parts.
+There are many options for home generators, each with its own profile.
+If you’re interested in finding the best generator for your home, here are some considerations and thoughts.

-Finally, a fully integrated whole home system is not a typical do-it-yourself job.
+A fully integrated whole home generator is not a typical do-it-yourself job.
 In addition to safety concerns, keep in mind that many expensive devices are connected to your home’s electrical system.
 Some thought should be given to added surge protection in the appropriate places as part of the installation.

 “Our electrician was professional, courteous, on-time, and very informative.
 We would highly recommend this company for any of your electrical needs.
 And the price was very reasonable for the services rendered.”